acd37/writing-samples/03_creating_readme_lp.md

   - ☝️What is a README file?

-  - 🙋A text file written using Markdown that describes the repository, what it does, how to use it, who built it etc.
+  - 🙋A text file written using Markdown that describes the repository, what it does, how to use it, who built it, etc.

   - ☝️ Why are they important?